saipriyab/saipriyab/README.md

 - 🌱 Exploring React which is a frontend technology

--  👀 I’m always interested to learn new tech stack
+-  👀 I’m always keen to learn new tech stack

 - 📫 Reach out to me via [LinkedIn](https://www.linkedin.com/in/saipriyadarshini/)